jonathanlamar/dotfiles/README.md

 2. Back up your dotfiles.
 3. Put any bash/zshell rc contents specific to **your** computer in `~/.this_computer_profile`.
 2. Run `./install.sh`.
-The files in this repo will be copied to where they need to be.
+The files in this repo will be symlinked to your home folder.
 It is up to you to install the programs and their dependencies.

 ## Dependencies